codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 1. Select the pipeline for which to set the disk space.
 1. Select **Settings**, and then **Runtime**.
+1. Enable **Set minimum required disk space** and either retain the default displayed or change as needed.

 {% include
 image.html